ankita189b/CourseReport_MindAtlas/README.md

 # Steps to Run

 1. Run the dbCreationScript.sql file.
 It will create tables with test data in the database.
+2. Change database connection details at two places in php file at lines 55, 56, 57, 137, 138, 139, and 140.
-2. Load the HTML file in any compatible browser.
+3. Load the php file in any compatible browser.
 The Data would be displayed.